 You may have also heard about lawsuits involving sellers who failed to disclose problems before the sale, such as an addition to the house that wasn’t built to code or the presence of lead-based paint.
 Most states maintain very specific disclosure laws and require sellers to provide buyers with a completed and signed Property Condition Disclosure Form.

 These are just a few reasons to retain a lawyer or real estate agent who knows as much about the condition of your property as you do.
 It’s also a good idea to get the buyer’s written acknowledgment of any major problems when you accept their offer.
-A Coldwell Banker Home Protection Plan offers protection for you and your buyer, covering repair or replacement costs for breakdowns to most major systems and built-in appliances up to a year or more after the date of closing.
+Consider a Home Protection Plan that offers protection for you and your buyer, covering repair or replacement costs for breakdowns to most major systems and built-in appliances up to a year or more after the date of closing.